Cannes Nightlife Set to Return as France Lifts Curfew

 All that is good news for the service industry in Cannes, which is counting on the next month’s film festival to kick-start the summer season and mark a return to normal after nearly a year in lockdown.

-Several of Cannes’ best-known festival hotspots, including the Bâoli club and the Bisous Bisous nightclub atop the Palais de Festival, will re-open in time for this year’s event.
+Several of Cannes’ best-known festival hotspots, including the Bâoli club and the Bisous Bisous nightclub atop the Palais de Festival, will re-open for this year’s event.
+All clubs will be allowed to re-open, with 75 percent capacity, but no masks required, on July 9.

 Béatrice Gagnaire, the front of the house manager of Cannes’ Majestic Hotel, told The Hollywood Reporter that while bookings were down from the pre-COVID festival in 2019, she was confident “we will be full” when the 2021 festival takes place, from July 6 until July 17.